Raiyuuni/level_assets/Arise/README.md

 ## Compatibility

+This mod is **COMPATIBLE** with the following files:
+- [**cinema.swf**](https://github.com/Raiyuuni/level_assets/blob/master/Arise/cinema.swf), [original version by Jynji](https://github.com/Runouw-Modders/SM63-Mods/blob/master/public/cinema.swf).
+Both the original LDmod4 and cinema mods reassigned the in-game functions `_root.KeyPlus()` and `_root.PlayMessage(a)`, and did not account for each other's functionalities.
+One mod would break the other by overwriting those functions.
+To enable it alongside LDmod4, add this string to your level title:

+`%3Cimg%20src%3D%22https%3A%2F%2Fraw%2Egithubusercontent%2Ecom%2FRunouw%2DModders%2FSM63%2DMods%2Fmaster%2Fpublic%2FstringData%2Eswf%22%3E`

+- [**stringData.swf**](https://github.com/Runouw-Modders/SM63-Mods/blob/master/public/stringData.swf) by Jynji.
+This file is a prerequisite for most of Jynji's mods, including cinema.
+To enable it, add this string to your level title:

+`%3Cimg%20src%3D%22https%3A%2F%2Fgithub.com%2FRaiyuuni%2Flevel_assets%2Fraw%2Fmaster%2FArise%2Fcinema.swf%22%3E`

 This mod is **NOT COMPATIBLE** with the following files:

 - [**graphics.swf**](https://github.com/Runouw-Modders/SM63-Mods/blob/master/dev/graphics.swf) by Jynji.
 His mod can still make the original object transparent and place a custom image over it, but the image doesn't follow the object.